QuickBirdEng/XCoordinator/README.md

 * Full support for **custom transitions/animations**.
 * Support for **embedding child views** / container views.
 * Provides **observables for presentation / dismissal** of views (E.g. block button until presentation is done).
-* Generic BasicCoordinator class suitable for most use cases and therefore **less** need to write your **own coordinators**.
+* Generic BasicCoordinator classes suitable for many use cases and therefore **less** need to write your **own coordinators**.
-* Still full **support** for your **own coordinator classes** conforming to our Coordinator protocol.
+* Full **support** for your **own coordinator classes** conforming to our Coordinator protocol - You can also start with one of the following types to get a head start: `NavigationCoordinator`, `ViewCoordinator`, `TabBarCoordinator` and more.
-* Generic AnyCoordinator type erasure class encapsulates all types of coordinators supporting the same set of routes.
+* Generic AnyRouter type erasure class encapsulates all types of coordinators and routers supporting the same set of routes.
 Therefore you can **easily replace coordinators**.
 * Use of enum for routes gives you **autocompletion** and **type safety** to perform only transition to routes supported by the coordinator.

 ### Components